googlefonts/gf-docs/GetReady/LocalTesting/README.md

 - [ ] Fonts are displayed correctly (basic alphabet)
 - [ ] Kerning works (just display few kerning pairs to see if it works)
   * In MS Word, kerning is applied to the text _as an option_, it is not a parameter that you activate for all your documents.
 Find it in the advanced parameters of Fonts settings: you have to check the box and specify a minimum text size to apply kerning (5pt for Mac, and 8pt for Windows)
-- [ ] Letters with components work
+- [ ] Glyphs with components work
+- [ ] Glyphs with special layers work
 - [ ] Combining characters (ligures, conjucnts) work

 #### External layout apps